 - If you don’t have frost-proof outdoor faucets (homes built before 2010 typically do not), turn off the shut-off valve for outdoor faucets inside your home or cover them from the outside.

 - Schedule preventative maintenance and make sure the system is operating properly and efficiently.
 You don’t want to be last in line for repairs on the coldest day of the year, which could cause frozen pipes.

 - The technician should change out any air filters, ensure the system can achieve its manufacturer-rated efficiency, and check that exhaust gases are being ventilated properly.

-5. Prevent ice dams and leaks
+5. Prevent roof leaks and ice dams

-- Secure loose shingles
+- Secure loose shingles.

-- Look for missing or damaged fascia boards and repair/replace them
+- Look for missing or damaged fascia boards and repair/replace them.